 SEOByTheSea: DA 68

-A recent post titled “3 Ways Query Stream Ontologies Change Search” brought up an interesting point: “Search engines trained us to use keywords when we searched – to try to guess what words or phrases might be the best ones to use to try to find something we are interested in.”
+A post titled “3 Ways Query Stream Ontologies Change Search” brought up an interesting point: “Search engines trained us to use keywords when we searched – to try to guess what words or phrases might be the best ones to use to try to find something we are interested in.”
 Although it’s not especially comfortable to think about search engines training us, this is a valid point to consider.

 There is no quick or easy way to sum up the points made in this post, but one key point is that, for the first time, structured data is a “first-class citizen among search results.
 The main search engines make significant efforts to recognize when a user’s query can be answered using structured data.”
 Structured data is on-page markup.